joycechen2014/online-bank-system/Project Journal_JinfengChen.md

    - First meeting with groupmember about project
    - Discuss the framework and decide to use spring Boot + Java
    - Plan to do reseach about spring Boot
-   - XP Core Values: Communication is very important for a team especially at the beginning fo the project and we need to clear up the requiremnt before we start it.
+   - XP Core Values(Communication): Communication is very important for a team especially at the beginning fo the project and we need to clear up the requiremnt before we start it.
 ```

 ```